 Appeals shall be filed with the Granville Superior Court pursuant to GS 160A-364.1.
-Only a person with standing as defined under GS 160A-393(D) may file a judicial appeal.
 A cause of action challenging the validity of this ordinance or amendment shall be brought within the time period prescribed by G.S.
 160A-364.1.